spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-appservice-draupnir-for-all.md

 The bot requires a powerlevel of 50 in the management room to control who is allowed to use the bot.
 The bot does currently not say anything if this is true or false.
 (This is considered a bug and is documented in issue [#297](https://github.com/the-draupnir-project/Draupnir/issues/297))

-To allow users or whole homeservers you type /plain @draupnir-main:matrix-homeserver-domain allow `target` and target can be either a MXID or a wildcard like `@*:example.com` to allow all users on example.com to register.
+To allow users or whole homeservers you type /plain @draupnir-main:example.com allow `target` and target can be either a MXID or a wildcard like `@*:example.com` to allow all users on example.com to register.
 We use /plain to force the client to not attempt to mess with this command as it can break Wildcard commands especially.

 ### 2. How to provision a D4A once you are allowed to.

-Open a DM with @draupnir-main:matrix-homeserver-domain and if using Element send a message into this DM to finalise creating it.
+Open a DM with @draupnir-main:example.com and if using Element send a message into this DM to finalise creating it.
 The bot will reject this invite and you will shortly get invited to the Draupnir control room for your newly provisioned Draupnir.
 From here its just a normal Draupnir experience.

 Congratulations if you made it all the way here because you now have a fully working Draupnir for all deployment.